 An output parameter is typically the location of a new dataset, object, or resulting value to be created by the tool.
 For output dataset parameters, an output location and name are automatically selected for you, but you can change the path of the dataset or browse using the output browse button .
 The output location that is automatically selected is based on your current or scratch workspace.

 You can modify additional options that affect tool execution in the tool Environments.
 All environment settings are optional.
 Only the geoprocessing environments that actually apply to the specific open tool will be displayed in Environments.
-For example, the Kernel Density tool does not support the Resampling Method environment, so it is not displayed in the tool environments.

 Environment options set from the tool Environments will only be applied to that specific execution of the tool.
 If you reopen the tool from geoprocessing history, the environment settings will be retained; otherwise, all environment settings will be the default.
 To set geoprocessing environments that should be applied to all geoprocessing performed in the project, set environments from the Environments window opened from Analysis > Geoprocessing > Environments .